From Hope to Reality: US Businesses Await Trump Policy Decisions

-Alan Glazen, a founder of Ohio-based private community development company Glazen Urban, said that Trump so far has created obstacles for small businesses and inner cities.
+Alan Glazen, a founder of Ohio-based private community development company Glazen Urban, said that Trump so far has been nothing short of disastrous for small businesses and inner cities.
 Proposed changes to healthcare regulations have left small businesses reeling, and suggested cuts to arts and culture programs would make inner cities less desirable to live and work in.

 What you have now is all the small money on the sidelines, Glazen said.
 We’re afraid of him.
 We’re embarrassed by him.
 And we’re paralyzed by him.

 The panelists agreed Trump’s election had served as a cautionary tale for the US, in terms of what it said about the publics disgust with the Washington establishment and media, and about the socioeconomic divisions within the country.
 Fulfilling the sweeping promises Trump made to those who feel disenfranchised will be one of the main challenges of his presidency, they said.

 The election is a mirror of the divisions of our society, Schmitz said, and Trump will need to deliver concrete economic benefits to his voter base.

 And whatever his economic policies turn out to be, he has already turned US political culture on its head.
 What is new is that our politics have crumbled.
 Both of our parties have crumbled, Castro said.
 He, better than any other politician, understood that our politics were in disarray.